zhaobenny/bz-cogs/ai_user/README.md

 AI Horde is a crowdsourced distributed cluster.
 Please contribute back if heavily used.

+Compared to local captioning mode:
-#### Pros vs Local mode
+#### Pros
 1. No need to manually install dependencies
-2. No need for a powerful x86 CPU
+2. Good x86 CPU not needed

-#### Limitations vs Local mode
+3. No load on machine, that Redbot is running on

+#### Cons
-1. Images will be uploaded to a third party (a volunteer worker machine)
+1. Images will be uploaded to a **third party** (a volunteer worker machine)
-2. May be a queue if there are no workers available (faster if you have an [API key](https://stablehorde.net/#:~:text=0%20alchemy%20forms.-,Usage,-First%20Register%20an) and kudos)
+2. May be a queue if there are no workers available (faster if you have an [API key](https://stablehorde.net/register) and [kudos](https://dbzer0.com/blog/the-kudos-based-economy-for-the-koboldai-horde/))
 3. No OCR, only image captioning

 ### Local Image Scanning Mode

 Local image scanning mode will be very CPU intensive.
-Not recommended for busy servers/channels.
-First, images will be OCR'ed for text to use.
-If the OCR is not of significant confidence, it will be captioned instead, and the caption will be used if it is of significant confidence.
+(Not recommended for busy servers/channel) First, images will be OCR'ed for text to use.
+If the OCR is not of significant confidence, it will be captioned instead using [BLIP](https://huggingface.co/Salesforce/blip-image-captioning-base).

-See below for instructions on installing the necessary dependencies.
-(ARM not supported)
+See below for instructions on installing the necessary dependencies. *(x86 only)*

 #### 1. Install Python Dependencies